nyit-vancouver/MiningDetection/README.md

 ### Web Mining Detection and Reporting Tool
 <a name="readme-top"></a>
-The 'Mining Detection' tool was developed during the course INCS 870 at New York Institute of Technology (Vancouver, BC campus) under the supervision of Dr. Amin Milani Fard by students:
+The Web Mining Detection and Reporting Tool was developed during the course INCS 870 at New York Institute of Technology (Vancouver, BC campus) under the supervision of Dr. Amin Milani Fard by students:

 - Juan Fu
 - Saba Mohammadi